 8. SET A SHORT TIMELINE AND USE A PROVEN PROCESS.
-Earnings programs need to accelerate in an orderly way to conclusions.
+Earnings programs need to accelerate in an orderly way to conclusion.
 People need clear marching orders - with new tasks and skills almost every other week.
-100 days to do the analysis, get consensus and make decisions is about right timeline for optimal results.4
+About 100 days to do the analysis, get consensus and make decisions is the right timeline for optimal results.4